MicrosoftDocs/fabric-docs/docs/security/security-overview.md

 Using various tools, admins can also [monitor](../admin/admin-overview.md#monitor) key Fabric aspects such as capacity consumption.

 ## Audit Logs
-If you would like to view your audit logs, you may follow the instructions [here](../admin/track-user-activities.md) You may also refer [here] (../admin/operation-list.md) to see what all activities are available for searching in the audit logs.
+To view your audit logs, follow the instructions in [Track user activities in Microsoft Fabric](../admin/track-user-activities.md).
+You can also refer to the [Operation list](../admin/operation-list.md) to see which activities are available for searching in the audit logs.

-Please note that there was an internal issue causing OneLake audit events not to be shown in the M365 Admin center from 4/21 through 5/6.
-You may request this data if need be through support channels.
+Note that an internal issue caused OneLake audit events to not be shown in the Microsoft 365 Admin center from 4/21 through 5/6.
+You can request this data if need be through support channels.

 ## Capabilities